pra-navi/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage various contacts and tasks for event-planning
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is comfortable with CLI apps
+* Is able to type fast

+**Value proposition**:

+* Manages contacts for various events
+* Manages tasks to be done for various events
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* More efficient than a typical mouse/GUI driven app

 ### User stories